 Old Ghis is a ruined city in Essos.
 It is located in southwestern Ghiscar, east across the Gulf of Grief from the Valyrian peninsula.
-As Ghis, it was the capital city of the ancient Ghiscari Empire.
-The ancient city of Ghis is one of the oldest known cultures and nations in the world.
+As Ghis, it was the capital city of the Old Empire of Ghis.
+The ancient city was one of the oldest known cultures and nations in the world.
 Its founding and golden age predate that of its successor, Valyria, by thousands of years.

-Ghis was brought to ruin following a series of wars with the Valyrian Freehold 5,000 years ago.
-Ghiscar fought with Valyria five times, losing each time because of Valyria's dragons.
-Ghis's legions were shattered in the final war.
-The best of their legions burned while the others broke.
-Its brick walls were pulled down, its streets and buildings were turned to ash and cinder by dragonflame, and its fields were sown with salt, sulfur, and skulls.
+Ghis was brought to ruin following a series of wars with the Valyrian Freehold.
+Ghiscar fought with Valyria five times, losing each war because of Valyria's dragons.
+Ghis's lockstep legions were shattered in the final war five thousand years ago.
+The city's brick walls were pulled down, its streets and buildings were turned to ash and cinder by dragonflame, and its fields were sown with salt, sulfur, and skulls.